davidthewatson/davidthewatson.github.io/src/essays/linux/top_3_linux_distros_2022.md

 When something breaks, much like continuous deployment systems, system stability is always just a rollback away.

-The leading edge of containers and virtualization are all at play here in some form though the specific implementations differe somewhat.
+The leading edge of containers and virtualization are all at play here in some form though the specific implementations differ somewhat.

 Imagine a future where the last mile of humans-in-the-loop system management is replaced by autonomous system operators (agents) and you have a rough idea where this is going.
 The real game is instrumenting the OS with sensors that enable the system to be managed autonomously and securely at scale.